Introduction

 Communicate with the Tenant

 When a tenant misses a payment, it’s crucial to approach the situation with understanding and a focus on resolution.
-If your tenant is only a day or two late, consider handling the matter outside of court, which is often the best and least confrontational approach.
-Evaluate the tenant’s previous behaviour—consistency with rent in the past and how well they have maintained the property can be indicators of their general reliability.
+If they’re only a day or two late, consider handling the matter informally—outside of court—as this is often the least confrontational approach.
+Evaluate their previous behaviour—consistency with rent payments and how well they’ve maintained the property—to gauge their overall reliability.

 Document Communications and Breaches

 Thorough documentation of any breaches by your tenant is crucial for protecting your property and your rights as a landlord.
-Maintaining detailed records of all tenant-related activities and communications not only helps resolve disputes efficiently but also serves as vital evidence should legal action become necessary due to rent arrears or other violations of the tenancy agreement.
+Maintaining detailed records of all tenant-related activities and communications helps resolve disputes efficiently and serves as vital evidence should legal action become necessary due to rent arrears or other violations of the tenancy agreement.
 Benefits of documenting tenant breaches include:

 - Monitoring Repayment Progress: Documenting breaches allows you to effectively track your tenant’s repayment efforts.
 This record-keeping will enable you to monitor their compliance with the tenancy agreement, helping you decide when further action might be needed if they fail to meet the lease terms.